zenml-io/zenml/examples/kubernetes/README.md

 # :dango: Pipeline Orchestration on Kubernetes

-This example will demonstrate how to orchestrate pipelines using the ZenML Kubernetes-native orchestrator.
+This example will demonstrate how to orchestrate pipelines using the ZenML Kubernetes-native orchestrator, which is a lightweight alternative to other distributed orchestrators like Airflow or Kubeflow.

+Overall, the Kubernetes orchestrator is quite similar to the Kubeflow orchestrator in that it runs each step of the pipeline in a separate Kubernetes pod.
+However, the orchestration of the different pods is not done by Kubeflow, but by a separate master pod that orchestrates the step execution via topological sort.

-We will build a simple pipeline consisting of four steps and orchestrate it in a Kubernetes cluster running in the cloud.
+In this example, we will build a simple pipeline consisting of four steps and orchestrate it in a Kubernetes cluster running in the cloud.

 ## :heavy_check_mark: Requirements